Board Volunteer Advisory Committee

 (Overall charge, purpose, or focus of this committee in helping the PMI Board to do its job.)

 Evaluate and recommend candidates for Board approval to serve on Board Support Committees and Task Teams as needed annually.
-The BVAC acts on behalf of the PMI Board of Directors to evaluate and recommend members to serve on the following Board Support Committees: Board Volunteer Advisory Committee, Certification Governance Council (CGC), Ethics Review Committee (ERC), Global Accreditation Center for Project Management Education Programs (GAC) and the PMI Educational Foundation Board
+The BVAC acts on behalf of the PMI Board of Directors to evaluate and recommend volunteers to serve on the following Board Support Committees: Board Volunteer Advisory Committee, Certification Governance Council (CGC), Ethics Review Committee (ERC), Global Accreditation Center for Project Management Education Programs (GAC) and the PMI Educational Foundation Board of Directors (PMIEFB).
+Note: the BVAC does not recommend volunteers to serve on the Nominating Committee.

 (Products the committee is tasked to produce.)